-COURSE OUTCOMES: After successful completion of the course, students will be able to:
+After successful completion of this course, the students will be able to:

-- CO1.
-Formulate and solve differential equations by applying knowledge of calculus for engineering problems. - CO2.
-Demonstrate knowledge in multivariable calculus for evaluating multiple integrals through techniques of integration. - CO3.
-Identify scalar and vector valued functions and evaluate vector integrals through knowledge of vector integral theorems and techniques.
+- CO1: Formulate and solve differential equations by applying knowledge of calculus for engineering problems. - CO2: Demonstrate knowledge in multivariable calculus for evaluating multiple integrals through techniques of integration. - CO3: Identify scalar and vector valued functions and evaluate vector integrals through knowledge of vector integral theorems and techniques.